techidaily/site-apple-account/source/_posts/how-to-reset-apple-id-and-apple-password-from-iphone-15-pro-max-by-drfone-ios.md

 ![apple id disabled](https://images.wondershare.com/drfone/article/2023/05/apple-id-disabled.jpg)

-After you see these errors, you will not be able to access some of the features and apps that require your Apple ID for access.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rdNq2Sp031s?si=3FcJa3dQLraUDHKv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+After you see these errors, you will not be able to access some of the features and apps that require your Apple ID for access.

 ## Part 5.
 How to fix Apple ID disabled by removing Apple ID?